jubitaneja/souper-cgo20-artifact/SPEC.md

 facts computed by precise algorithms written by us against what an LLVM compiler computes.

-As you go ahead and follow the instructions to build SPEC benchmark, at one point you will be asked to specify the path of `sclang` binary.
-Don't feel lost here! :) You simply have to specify the absolute path of this binary which is compiled at `artifact-cgo/scratch/precision/souper/build/sclang`

-Well, you don't have to memorize this, we wanted to mention it ahead-of-time as well.

 # Build and Install SPEC CPU 2017

 As mentioned earlier that we cannot share the SPEC ISO image directly.
 We are assuming that you have the SPEC CPU 2017 benchmarks installed in the directory /usr/src/cpu2017.

 - Copy `souper-cache.cfg` from https://gist.github.com/zhengyangl/9d6c79beded94584f35292ee00c964e9
 ..to `$souper_prec/cpu2017/config`